 Merger and acquisition (M&A) activity rarely includes plans to absorb a company into the buyer’s larger operational structure.
 This can lead to redundant applications, databases, and operating systems that create unnecessary risk and confusion.

 Following IT-controls testing, some of these systems could be consolidated—allowing separate business units to report financial information on a single financial application, while reducing systems redundancies and strengthening operations.

 Manual processes could be one of the weakest links in a company’s operations, and working from home introduces distractions and other stresses that could disrupt effective operation of controls.

-Be sure to also ask your audit partner to explain the pros and cons of assessing the design and operating effectiveness of IT controls over your financial systems.
+Don’t forget to ask your audit partner to explain the pros and cons of assessing the design and operating effectiveness of ICFR.

 We’re Here to Help

 If you have any questions about incorporating IT controls into your audit process, please contact your Moss Adams professional.